STAPM/smoke-free-dividend/README.md

 upshifting required to account for underreporting of spending data in the STS and to combine data sources to calculate the smoke free dividend.
-The version of `smkfreediv` which produced the analysis in the paper is 1.6.2.
+The version of `smkfreediv` which produced the analysis in the paper is **1.6.3**.
 It is not guaranteed that the code in this repository will still work with later versions of the package.
+`smkfreediv` is part of the `renv` environment and is restored with the other CRAN packages when using `renv::restore()`

 ### Smoking Toolkit Study